We may receive a commission on purchases made from links.

 Tea tree or peppermint oil

 If getting up close and personal to relocate the millipedes in your home sounds like something from a horror movie to you, we understand.
 Luckily, there are other easy and humane ways to repel these pests.
 The right essential oils seem to irritate millipedes and cause them to avoid a particular area.
-The strong scents of tea tree and peppermint oils, in particular, work well to keep millipedes away.
+The strong scents of tea tree and peppermint oils, in particular, are believed to work well to keep millipedes away.
 Since both of these oils are known for their medicinal properties, they are likely to be found in many homes' medicine cabinets.

 Just dilute your oils using water or carrier oil and spray or drip the mixture around the areas where you suspect millipedes are entering your home.
 Apply the oils to the interior and exterior of the entryways.
 However, keep in mind that both tea tree and peppermint oils are considered toxic to pets in high concentrations.
 If the areas inside your home being visited by millipedes are also often frequented by your pets, this may not be the best repellent method for you.
+While there's no science-backed proof that essential oils are effective at repelling millipedes, it's a solution that exterminators suggest.

 Cayenne pepper

 What if the answer to your millipede problem was hiding in plain sight inside your kitchen cabinet in the form of a common spice?
 In reality, that could very well be the case.
-Spicy smells like cayenne pepper repel millipedes in the same way strong-smelling essential oils do.
+Spicy smells like cayenne pepper could repel millipedes in the same way strong-smelling essential oils do.
 Not a spicy food fan yourself?
 You can purchase a relatively giant canister of cayenne pepper just for repelling millipedes (and other pests) for less than $10 on Amazon.

 Neem oil